fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

-Solicitors and conveyancers are both legal professionals, equally qualified to deal with the legalities of a housing transaction.
+Conveyancers and solicitors are both legal professionals.
+Each is qualified to deal with the legalities of a housing transaction.

 However there are some differences in the service they provide: